Frequently Asked Questions

 A: I have not been deliberately targeting only the worst safes I can find.
 I also have no secret list of genuinely secure handgun safes.
-If you’ve seen my videos looking at the Fort Knox Original Pistol Box, Liberty Safe’s HDX-250 Smart Vault and HDX-350 Smart Vault, and Vaultek Safe's PRO VTi you’ve seen the best of what I’ve found.
-But I don’t recommend safes, because somebody will probably find another way to compromise them tomorrow.
+If you’ve seen my videos looking at the Fort Knox Auto Pistol Safe, Fort Knox Original Pistol Box, Liberty Safe’s HDX-250 Smart Vault and HDX-350 Smart Vault, and Vaultek Safe's PRO VTi you’ve seen the best of what I’ve found.
+But I don’t recommend safes, because someone will find another way to compromise them tomorrow.

 Keep in mind, this website and the accompanying Vimeo channel are not consumer reporting services, and I don’t represent myself as having qualifications to test products for consumers.
 This research began as investigative journalism.
 I established these online resources to share the results of that investigation, and I continue to do follow up research and add to the database.

 A: I don’t recommend handgun safes with biometric technology.
 So far in my examinations of these devices, I’ve found that safes with fingerprint readers are unlikely to be any more secure than other devices.
 I discuss biometric safes on the Handgun safe design page of this site, and I go into the design problems that undermine safes with biometrics on the Findings & discussion page.